discover how beer in the Staropramen brewery is made

-This unique mixture needs to be held at certain temperatures known only by the brewers for the certain period of time to extract sugars from cereals into wort for alcohol production in further steps of brewing.
+This unique mixture needs to be held at certain temperatures, and for a certain amount of time, known only by the brewers.
+This is to extract sugars from cereals into wort for alcohol production in further steps of brewing.

 ... from liquid part (sweet wort) by filtration.
 After filtration this wort is pumped into a boiling kettle.

 ... we need to separate solid parts (milled malt and cereals)...

 After mashing (holding mash on certain temperature for certain period of time)...

 HOPS ARE ADDED

 Boiling kettle wort boils at 100C for a certain period of time.
 During this process the brewers usually add the hops.The time of the hop addition is the secret of every brewer because it creates its unique flavour and aroma.
 While boiling at 100C, wort is also being sterilised and concentrated.

 When boiling is over, we need to cool down our wort on yeast working temperature.

 yeast is pitched ( added ) into wort and fermentation starts.

 for one week